redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 * Virtual storage is in the default location: `/var/lib/libvirt/images/`
 * A new `stack` user

-Also, root user now has a keypair (at `/root/.ssh`) that can be used to login, also as root, to the cloud manager virtual machine.
+Also, root user now has a keypair (at `/root/.ssh`) that can be used to login, either as user `stack` or as `root` to the cloud manager virtual machine.
 So, to login into it we must use `sudo`:

-	sudo ssh undercloud-0
+	sudo ssh stack@undercloud-0

 Currently it's a fresh CentOS virtual machine.
 The next step will install our cloud manager software in it.